Employer Health Insurance and Medicare

 Employer-provided health insurance image of senior man and woman giving high-five.

+Can you have Medicare and employer insurance at the same time?
+With people living longer, many continue working past age 65.
 As you approach your initial enrollment period, which begins three months before your 65th birthday, if you’re still working, you may have several questions about employer health insurance and Medicare enrollment planning.
 Your specific circumstances, Medicare’s payer rules, and the IRS’s tax rules will determine the answers.

-With people living longer, many continue working past age 65.
 If you are still on an employer-sponsored health insurance plan, you may have some questions about enrolling in Medicare.
 Here are common questions and guidance about potential solutions:

 Am I required to enroll in Medicare when I’m first eligible at age 65?